skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 </table>

 * Climb the ladder and follow Rat Boy over the rooftops; don't forget to search all the bird nests for Gil.
-* You don't need to press any buttons during the play - the dialogue advances automatically.
+* You don't need to press any buttons during the play &ndash; the dialogue advances automatically.

 ---